Alexey-Stupishin/Magnetic-Field_Library/README.md

 [Refer to the latest stable release: doi:10.5281/zenodo.3896222](https://zenodo.org/record/3896223#.Y13LRHZBxJQ)

-The repository contains:
+The repository
 * sources of Magnetic Field Library (C++11)
 * Windows .dll and Linux .so libraries
 * project for build under Windows and Linux
 * wrappers for IDL calls

 ## Dependencies
 All routines are designed to be used in _gxbox_ subpackage of [GX-simulator](https://github.com/Gelu-Nita/GX_SIMULATOR) package, which includes in [Solar Soft](http://www.lmsal.com/solarsoft/sswdoc/sswdoc_jtop.html) environment.

 To rebild the project it is necessry to clone [common](https://github.com/Alexey-Stupishin/Common) repository and placed it at the same directory tree level as Magnetic Field Library.

 ## Routines